Mail with the Stamps.com Mobile App

 One of the main challenges was navigating the complexities of printing official USPS postage, as any errors could result in user frustration and even financial consequences.
 Printers behave inconsistently, leading to wasted envelopes and expensive mistakes when using specialty NetStamp paper and labels.
 Even a fancy AirPrint-capable color laser printer—like the one I was using—could change scale, have missing functionality when printing from mobile, or consistently jam when printing envelopes.

 Additionally, the existing design system and components provided by an agency were fragile, outdated, and required reworking.
-Robust components should scale, expose the options built into them, and generally be a breeze to work with.
+I rebuilt the components to be robust, allowing them to scale, surface configuration options I built into them, and generally be a breeze to work with.

 A test sheet of NetStamps printed at the wrong scale so that every stamp is misaligned, most unusable.